Coveo-Turbo/taxonomy-breadcrumb/README.md

 # TaxonomyBreadcrumb

-Generates a breadcrumb of field values, useful for specifying hierarchy between field values.
+Generates all permutations of breadcrumbs for specified field values, useful when needing to specify a hierarchy between those values.

+For example, using the following fields
+- @level1 = ['a', 'b']
+- @level2 = ['c', 'd']

+Along with the default separator will generate the following breadcrumbs:
+- a>c
+- a>d
+- b>c
+- b>d

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.